vishalmanohar/vishalmanohar.github.io/src/pages/articles/2021-01-03--Types-Of-Tech-Debt/index.md

 * Much bigger risk and effort to upgrade when the version distance is high.

-* Online community support for older package version dwindles the older it gets.
+* Online community support for a constantly evolving package version dwindles over time.
 Consider React Native.
 A lot of issues on their Github and Stackoverflow are so dependent on the version of the framework that if you have to overcome an issue that you are facing, it means you have to upgrade to a more recent version to even report the issue and get help.

 * Older version API documentation might be discared.
 And with that you might even lose the documentation required to migrate from your current version to the next version incrementally.